 By Soni Daniel

-The Federal High Court sitting in Birnin Kebbi, the Kebbi State capital, yesterday, remanded former governor of the state, Usman Saidu Dakingari, Sunday Dogonyaro and Garba Rabiu Kamba, in the custody of Economic and Financial Crimes Commission, EFCC, over their alleged receipt and use of N450 million from a former Petroleum Minister, Diezani Alison Madueke, to influence the outcome of the 2015 presidential election in which the PDP lost.
+Bernin Kebbi – The Federal High Court sitting in Bernin Kebbi, the Kebbi State capital,on Thursday remanded the former governor of the state, Usman Saidu Dakingari, Sunday Dogonyaro and Garba Rabiu Kamba, in the custody of the Economic and Financial Crimes over their alleged receipt and use of the sum of N450 million from a former Petroleum Minister, Diezani Alison Madueke to influence the outcome of the 2015 presidential election in which the PDP lost.

-The three men were reported to have received the cash, which they ought to have known was part of procceds of crime and which they should have rejected.
+The three men, were reported to have received the cash, which they outht to have known was part of procceds of crime and which they should have rejected.

-For collecting and using the cash, the EFCC slammed them with a 13-count of charges bordering on conspiracy and money laundering, which it presented before Justice Basse Onu of the Federal High Court sitting in Kebbi.
+For collecting and using the cash, the EFCC slammed them with 13 counts of charges bordering on conspiracy and money laundering, which it presented before Justice Basse Onu of the Federal High Court sitting in Kebbi.

-Counsel for the prosecution, Johnson Ojogbane, requested a date for trial in view of the plea of the defendants.
+Counsel for the prosecution, Jonson Ojogbane, requested a date for trial in view of the plea of the defendants.

 But counsel to the dependents moved applications for bail on behalf of their clients and urged the court to admit them to bail.